Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 #### The Exploded diagram of the DC motor

-"A DC motor which has been dismantle to show constituent parts"
+"A DC motor which has been dismantled to show constituent parts"

 A VERY descriptive and clear image was taken from